Catholic Schoolhouse Tour 2: Week 10

 • Not sure if this will be useful… but here’s a coloring page of Aristotle teaching Alexander the Great.

-• If you live anywhere near Nashville, Tn, then you have to go see the Parthenon there.
+• If you live anywhere near Nashville, TN, then you have to go see the Parthenon there.
 It’s amazing.

 • If you don’t live anywhere near Nashville, then you can check out this Art History in a Hurry video.
-It is about 3.5 minutes long and talks a little about Greek art, the history, etc. Or you can watch this one The Parthenon through History, it’s 8 minutes long.
-There’s not much speaking, mostly a computer animated visual of what the Parthenon looked like over time as various groups gained control of it and changed it from a Greek God building to a Church, to a mosque, etc My kids thought the explosions were the best part.
+It is about 3.5 minutes long and talks a little about Greek art, history, etc. Or you can watch this one The Parthenon through History, it’s 8 minutes long.
+There’s not much speaking, mostly a computer-animated visual of what the Parthenon looked like over time as various groups gained control of it and changed it from a Greek God building to a Church to a mosque, etc My kids thought the explosions were the best part.
 “The Curse of Minerva” by Lord Byron is also read about halfway through the video.

 • If you don’t want a Parthenon video, you can read about it and see some pictures and diagrams here.

-• The time line has Hippocrates in it, the ‘Father of Medicine,’ but lets not leave out Galen, who is “the gateway to medicine.”
+• The timeline has Hippocrates in it, the ‘Father of Medicine,’ but let’s not leave out Galen, who is “the gateway to medicine.”
 Rarely in history, does one single person lead to a huge advancement, but usually it’s a team or several people working together.
 Check out this book about Galen Galen and the Gateway to Medicine.

 • Ok, so I know I share crazy ways to ‘play’ history with your kids… and I have another one.
 If your students like playing doctor (with those cute doctor sets and their stuffed animals/ dolls), then this is for you!
-Teach about Hippocrates and the Hippocratic oath, then print it and make your student ‘swear in’ before doing any medical procedures to their stuffed animals.
-If it’s too long for them, make a revised version that basically says “I promise to do no harm to my patients, and to heal them to the best of my ability.”
-Also, just as a rule, we NEVER play doctor on other kids or people in general, ONLY play doctor to stuffed animals and dolls.
+Teach about Hippocrates and the Hippocratic oath, then print it and make your student ‘swear in’ before doing any medical procedures on their stuffed animals.
+If it’s too long for them, make a revised version that says “I promise to do no harm to my patients, and to heal them to the best of my ability.”
+Also, just as a rule, we NEVER play doctor with other kids or people in general, ONLY play doctor with stuffed animals and dolls.
 (It’s just good to set boundaries sometimes) Here’s a link to the ‘classic’ and modern Hippocratic Oaths. (the modern one is below the classic one)

 Geography